 New, potential practicum and/or internship sites may apply for affiliation with the Department of Counseling if they meet the necessary program requirements.
-Clinical internship sites that are completely online will not be accepted.

 Applications must be submitted to the Clinical Training Committee prior to the deadline on the application.
 Please click the following link for more information on applying to become an affiliated site.